 The Alice in Wonderland installation is essentially an indoor fantasy trail, perfect for rainy days, or when it’s simply too cold to be outside.
-This area of England is very outdoors so its great this is one fo the few indoor activities Cotswolds.
+This area of England is very outdoors so it is a great indoor activitie for Cotswolds with kids.
 No cotswolds family holiday is complete without visiting Blenheim!

 Click here for ticket deals to Blenheim Palace.

 Woodchester Park National Trust

 Woodchester Park is stunning woodlands complete with a country estate home, play trails and a boathouse on a lake.
 It’s the perfect place to explore when it comes to things to do in The Cotswolds with kids.

 The play trail takes about an hour and a half to walk and features rope swings, climbing frames, wobble beams, see-saws and so much more.
 Woodchester advise for little ones to wear wellies, as it gets muddy, even on sunny days.

 Woodchester National Trust is home to some rare wildlife, one of Britains rarest bats has made the park its home!
 Not to mention a vast array of birds can be spotted as well.